 4. Aman Tokyo

 A lovely mix of the serene and the urban is served at Aman Tokyo.
 Located in Otemachi I the top 6 floors of a sleek high-rise, the hotel is within easy reach of Tokyo Station and the thriving Nihonbashi district.
-The elegant rooms are decorated in stone, wood and paper screens with floor-to-ceiling windows presenting sweeping city views.
+The elegant rooms are decorated in stone, wood, and paper screens with floor-to-ceiling windows presenting sweeping city views.
 Book a suite to gain a living room and wine cellars.
-There’s a fine-dining restaurant and a swanky bar but the café here is a particular delight; a peaceful oasis offering green views through a 3,600-square-metre, manmade forest is tucked at the base of Aman Tokyo.
+There’s a fine-dining restaurant and a swanky bar but the café here is a particular delight; a peaceful oasis offering green views through a 3,600 m² manmade forest is tucked at the base of Aman Tokyo.
 Flooded with natural light through its floor-to-ceiling windows, the café provides both indoor and outdoor seating and is open for lunch and dinner.
-There’s also a spa which includes an indoor pool, a fitness centre, a sauna, a hot tub and massage services.
+There’s also a spa which includes an indoor pool, a fitness center, a sauna, a hot tub, and massage services.

 5. Claska

-This hip, boutique hotel is located in the heart of the city’s design district, in an affluent residential neighbourhood.
+This hip, boutique hotel is located in the heart of the city’s design district in an affluent residential neighborhood.
 It’s an 11-minute walk from Gakugei-daigaku train station, 6 km from The National Art Center, Tokyo and 7 km from Tokyo Tower.
-The décor is minimalist, sleek and very modern-Japanese; think clean lines and a cool palette.
+The décor is minimalist, sleek and very modern Japanese; think clean lines and a cool palette.
 Request a room with a private terrace and a tatami floor.
-The elegant restaurant serves Italian, French and Japanese cuisine, and there’s also a rooftop terrace with city views and a hip lounge in the lobby that serves an excellent traditional Japanese breakfast.
+The elegant restaurant serves Italian, French, and Japanese cuisine, and there’s also a rooftop terrace with city views and a hip lounge in the lobby that serves an excellent traditional Japanese breakfast.

 Note: Benefits & upgrades subject to availability.
 Benefits offered correct at the time of writing.
 Terms & conditions apply.
 Enquire for more information.
 Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.